Armenian religion in Cyprus: Limassol

 The church of Saint George [Սուրբ Գէորգ (Sourp Kevork)] is built in Vassilis Michaelides street near the city centre, on land donated circa 1935 by Satenig Soultanian, in memory of her father-in-law, Kevork.
 As the small Armenian community of Limassol could not afford to build a church, a theatre company was formed under Ardashes Bastadjian, giving performances in Nicosia, Larnaca and Limassol.
-Together with a contribution by the Armenian Prelature of Cyprus and Stepan Kavafian, the church was built between 1939–1940, while its consecration took place on 11 April 1948 by Bishop Ghevont Chebeyian.
-The church was renovated between 1975–1976, in 2007 and again in 2015, while in 1989 its bell was made electronic by donation of brothers Garabed and Nshan Arakchindjian.
+Together with a contribution by the Armenian Prelature of Cyprus and Stepan Kavafian, the church was built between 1939 and 1940, while its consecration took place on 11 April 1948 by Bishop Ghevont Chebeyian.
+The church was renovated between 1975 and 1976, in 2007 and again in 2015, while in 1989 its bell was made electronic by donation of brothers Garabed and Nshan Arakchindjian.
 Liturgies are held every other Sunday, in turns with Saint Stephen's church in Larnaca.
 The church celebrates on the last Sunday of September, feast day of Saint George.
 The parish priest (as of 1992) is Fr.
 Mashdots Ashkarian.
 During the 1975–1976 renovation, the belltower was placed on top of the entrance, while an iron Armenian cross was added during the 2006 renovation, with the inscription in Armenian reading: